prireds174/functions-scope/README.md

 ---

-## Setup
+## Instructions

+1. Fork this repo.
+2. Add an a file for `app.js`
-Fork/clone this repo as directed by your instructor.
-Inside the repo, create the usual folder structure.
-Write your answers in `app.js`.
+3. Write your answers in `app.js`.
+4. Follow the instructions below.
+5. Once completed, send the repository link to the *homework* thread.

+**Hint:** Remember your git skills for the commit history!

 ## 1. Verbal questions